slmdev/sac/README.md

 # Sac

+Zig Build System for the [Sac](https://github.com/slmdev/sac)

+The original repository did not provide a compilation plan This is the reason for Fork

+Zig 0.13.0

 Sac is a state-of-the-art lossless audio compression model

 Lossless audio compression is a complex problem, because PCM data is highly non-stationary and uses high sample resolution (typically >=16bit).
 That's why classic context modelling suffers from context dilution problems.
 Sac employs a simple OLS-NLMS predictor per frame including bias correction.
 Prediction residuals are encoded using a sophisticated bitplane coder including SSE and various forms of probability estimations.
 Meta-parameters of the predictor are optimized with [DDS](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2005WR004723) on by-frame basis.
 This results in a highly asymmetric codec design.